jp-um/university_of_malta_LaTeX_dissertation_template/README.md

 ## How do subgroup my chapters in parts?

 Some of the longer documents, such as doctoral dissertations, require a sub-grouping of chapters together.
-This may be easily achieved with `\part{My First Part}` in the the main document file (e.g. `dissertation_main.tex`) right before the chapters which make up the part (see [example](https://github.com/jp-um/university_of_malta_LaTeX_dissertation_template/blob/master/dissertation_main.tex)).
+This may be easily achieved with `\part{My First Part}` in the the main document file (e.g. `dissertation_main.tex`) right before the chapters which make up the part (see [example](https://github.com/jp-um/university_of_malta_LaTeX_dissertation_template/blob/main/dissertation_main.tex)).

+## I have a huge figure which takes up all the page.
+I would like to switch off headers and the bottom page numbers, but `\thispagestyle{empty}` does nothing (or changes some other page).

+The template uses the `floatpag` package.
+All you need to do is place a `\thisfloatpagestyle{empty}` inside the figure or table environment.
+Et voilà!
+There is an example of this [here](https://github.com/jp-um/university_of_malta_LaTeX_dissertation_template/blob/aa35454ad53fc4114d7798c8f3b442f59bc9cabb/chap3/materials_and_methods_main.tex#L415).